Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Discussion

 In numerical studies of secular dynamics, self-gravitating discs are often treated as a collection of $N$ eccentric annuli (rings), with prescribed spacing (justified by the constancy of the semi-major axis), interacting gravitationally with each other \citep[e.g.][]{tou09, bat12}.
 This representation approximates a continuous particulate or fluid disc in the limit of $N \rightarrow \infty$.

 Computational cost associated with the evaluation of mutual ring-ring interactions in this setup, going as $\mathcal{O}(N^2)$, imposes limitations on the number of rings that can be used in practice.
-The results presented in \S \ref{ref:spacing_cumulative} elicit concern about the number of rings $N$ that is needed to accuratly capture the eccentricity dynamics of continuous razor-thin disc.
+This is typically not a problem for the un-softened calculations, which converge to the expected full disc result even with a relatively coarse radial sampling of the integral contribution to e.g. the precession rate.
+Indeed, purple curves in Figures \ref{fig:f2} \& \ref{fig:f3} demonstrate this by showing the un-softened $\tilde\psi_1(x)$ and $\tilde\psi_2(x)$ computed without accounting\footnote{Note that, technically, in the un-softened case this mathematical procedure is not equivalent to introducing an actual physical gap in the disc, as the latter would result in additional boundary terms.} for the contributions from $a_{d,i} <a_p<a_{d,o}$ (see \S \ref{ref:spacing_cumulative}) to the integral terms in the un-softened expressions of \citet{irina18a}.
+These curves converge to the correct full disc result without exhibiting large variations in $\tilde\psi_1(x)$ and $\tilde\psi_2(x)$, typical for softened cases.

+On the contrary, the results for the softened gravity presented in \S \ref{ref:spacing_cumulative} do elicit concern about the number of rings $N$ that is needed to accuratly capture the eccentricity dynamics of continuous razor-thin discs.
 Indeed, Figs. \ref{fig:f2} and \ref{fig:f3} reveal that the expected secular dynamics can be recovered using various softened gravity prescriptions only when one properly accounts for the gravitational effects of all disc annuli, including those very close to the orbit of particle under consideration.
 Indeed, we demonstrated that to reproduce both the magnitude and the sign of e.g. the precession rate, the distance $\Delta a$ separating a given test-particle orbit from nearest neighboring inner and outer disc rings should be quite small, $\Delta a /a_p \lesssim 0.1 \varsigma^2$.
 Only then does the delicate cancellation of large (in magnitude) contributions produced by different parts of the disc recovers the expected result.
 Thus, the separation between the modeled disc rings has to be substantially lower than the softening length itself ($\varsigma a_p$), meaning that $N$ has to be very large, $N\gtrsim 10\varsigma^{-2}$.
 This could easily make numerical studies of the eccentricity dynamics in discs very challenging.

 We further confirmed this expectation by studying the convergence of disc-driven free precession rate in numerically \textit{discretized softened} discs to the precession rate $A_d$ computed exactly for \textit{continuous softened} discs (Eqs. \ref{eq:An_general}, \ref{eq:psi1PL}).
 To this end, we represented a given disc model as a collection of $N$ logarithmically-spaced rings, and measured the agreement between the radial profiles of theoretical and numerical results for $A_d$ (or $\psi_1$ for PL discs) by using the following global metric\footnote{For PL discs, we neglect rings within $10\%$ of disc edges when computing $\mathcal{M}(\psi_1)$.}